 The pharmaceutical industry in the UK offers a wide variety of opportunities for graduates, postgraduates and, for some roles, to school leavers.

 Some companies have their global headquarters in the UK, others have large research and development sites as well as commercial and support functions.
-Roles connected to the manufacture and supply of medicines are also offered.
+Some companies also manufacture medicines in the UK.
 Additional opportunities arise in companies which carry out reach and development under contract for pharmaceutical companies.

 We provide information about these opportunities on our careers website.
-The site is structured in a way that allows students, graduates, postgraduates or people involved in providing career information to easily find relevant information.
+The site is structured in a way that allows students, graduates, postgraduates or people involved in providing career information to easily find what they want to know

-Many roles in the pharmaceutical industry require science or engineering qualifications, but companies also recruit people into roles in sales and marketing, IT, human resources, training, finance and many administrative areas without a science background.
+Many roles in the pharmaceutical industry require science or engineering qualifications, but companies also recruit people without a science background into roles in sales and marketing, IT, human resources, training, finance and many administrative areas.Medical representatives have to study for, and pass, the an exam for Medical Representatives within two years of starting to work in this role.
+The ABPI offers an accredited exam; to find out more please see our exam website.

 Information on opportunities in ABPI member companies can be found in the Pharmaceutical recruiters section of our careers website.